shaia/CFD/ROADMAP.md

 ### Critical Gaps

 - [ ] Only 2D (no 3D support)
-- [ ] Limited boundary conditions (no Dirichlet, no-slip walls, inlets, outlets)
+- [ ] Limited boundary conditions (no no-slip walls, inlets, outlets)
 - [ ] Only structured grids
 - [ ] No turbulence models
 - [ ] Limited linear solvers (SOR/Jacobi only, no CG/BiCGSTAB/multigrid)